The following sections will help you gain an understanding of how Ansible Tower handles and lets you control file system security.

 /etc/tower/settings.py and set

-In this scenario, playbooks have access to the file system and all that that implies; therefore, users who have access to edit playbooks must be trusted.
+In this scenario, playbooks have access to the file system and all that implies; therefore, users who have access to edit playbooks must be trusted.

 For credential security, users may choose to upload locked SSH keys and set the unlock password to “ask”.
 You can also choose to have the system prompt them for SSH credentials or sudo passwords rather than having the system store them in the database.